rtm/rtm.github.io/javascript-style.md

 #### 12.3.2.
 Comment syntax

-Use your templating engine's commenting mechanism in preference to `<!-- -->`, which remain in the generated HTML.
+Use your templating engine's commenting mechanism, if available, in preference to `<!-- -->`, which remain in the generated HTML.

 ## 13. Differences from other standard styleguides

  * Allow braces to be omitted for one-statement blocks on the same line.
  * Distinguish between single (machine) and double (human) quotes.
- * Use multiple `var` statements.
+ * Use multiple `const`/`let` statements.

-## 15. Use JSCS to check your code styling before pushing it
+## 15. Use JSCS or eslint  to check your code styling before pushing it

 ### 15.1 Installing JSCS